RaffiBienz/arborizer/README.md

 Open config_template.R, save as config.R and add the path to the conda environment in config.R.
 Typically: C:/Users/USERNAME/.conda/envs/arborizer/python.exe

 ### Setup R
-- Install R and if desired RStudio
+- Install R and if desired RStudio.
 - Required packages: rgdal, rgeos, raster, imager, doParallel, foreach, sf (see install_packages.R)
 - These packages are automatically installed when, main.R is run.